The History of Roosevelt Historic District in Phoenix Arizona

 Development in the Addition proceeded slowly, with eight of the 40 lots still unoccupied by 1930.
 Its residents were mostly white-collar professionals, although the area was not known for the elitism of Chelsea Place or Kenilworth.

-Neighborhood Architecture In Roosevelt
+Neighborhood Architecture Defines Roosevelt History

 As was typical of a streetcar suburb, most of Roosevelt’s lots are narrow and deep, minimizing the distance residents must walk to reach transportation.
 In contrast to the monotony of modern tract neighborhoods, the diversity of housing styles in Phoenix’ historic districts gives each a distinctive flavor.
 Architecturally, the Roosevelt Neighborhood has some of the finest examples of early twentieth century residential architecture in Phoenix.

 The Craftsman movement, a popular building philosophy of the early twentieth century, used natural and rustic materials.
 It stressed comfort, utility and convenience as well as high quality workmanship in design and construction.
 So-called Craftsman Bungalows were usually covered with natural wood shingles and had foundations, porch columns and chimneys of stone, rough-faced brick or textured concrete.

 Roosevelt Neighborhood’s Significance to Phoenix

 From its rise as an affluent “streetcar suburb,” to its development associated with early tourism, to its designation as the first historic district in Phoenix, the Roosevelt Neighborhood continues to play a significant role in the history of Phoenix.
 As an intact collection of early twentieth century architecture, it contributes to the visual diversity and character of the historic heart of our community.

 Historical Information provided courtesy: Historic Preservation Office of the City of Phoenix Neighborhood Services Department and Special Planning District 200 West Washington Street Phoenix, Arizona 85003 (602) 261-8699Let's Get Social!